 Hong Kong has so much to offer it’s visitors including fantastic shopping!
 If you’re looking for top brands, the latest fashion or superb bargains you’ve come to the right place, that’s for sure.
 Don’t fret if you’re unfamiliar with the best places to shop in Hong Kong, KKday gives you some insider’s tips on the best shopping spots in Hong Kong.

 |Island Beverly Centre (Twang Dunga)|

-With affordable apparels from SGD $20, Island Beverly Centre next to SOGO boasts four storeys of Korean and Japanese fashion items that caters to the younger market.
-You can even find cheap purses and clutches under SGD $10 here!
-However, the trick is you have to make sure you know what you're looking for because most shops in Island Beverly Centre have a strict 'no-trying' policy.
+With affordable apparel, Island Beverly Centre next to SOGO boasts four stories of Korean and Japanese fashion items that cater to the younger market.
+You can even find cheap purses and clutches here!
+However, the trick is you have to make sure you know what you’re looking for because most shops in Island Beverly Centre have a strict ‘no-trying’ policy.

 1 Great George Street, Causeway Bay, Hong Kong Island

 Varies from shop to shop, but usually afternoon till late

 2. Forever 21

 Shopaholics rejoice — there’s a HUGE Forever 21 in Hong Kong opened till midnight.
 Yes, that’s six storeys worth of shopping!

 The F21 in Causeway Bay only closes it doors at 1am everyday, making it prefect for you to squeeze in some late night retail therapy after supper.
 Any time is a good time to shop, are we right?